gleannyc/documentation/docs/guides/create-funnel-visualization/index.md

 1. Change the chart type to `Table`
 2. Select `stage_name` as the rows
 3. Select `user count` as your metric
-4. WIP Select `Add a Calculation` in the metric dropdown
+4. Select `Add a Calculation` in the metric dropdown
-   1. rolling diff to add the absolute number of users not making it to the next stage
+   1. Add a metric with a `Difference` calculation to see the drop off at each stage
-   2. rolling delta to see the percentage
+   2. Add a metric with a `Percent Change` calculation to see the drop off at each stage
-5. Click into the `control` tab on the right-hand side
+5. Click into the `Controls` tab on the right-hand side
-   1. Add a visualization with type `Bar`
+   1. Add a visualization with type `Bar` to the `user count` field
    2. Sort rows by `user count` descending

 ### Create funnel pivot table